Skip to content

 Centromerus levitarsis

-In Britain this spider is only found on Dartmoor (Foxtor Mires and Muddilake) and lowland raised bogs in Cumbria and Scotland.
+In Britain this spider is only found on Dartmoor (Foxtor Mires and Muddilake) and at lowland raised bogs in Cumbria and Scotland.
 The Devon population is isolated and vulnerable to local extinction.
-Further study is needed to better understand the requirements and behaviour of this spider, and whether it occurs more widely on Dartmoor than is known at present.
+Further study is needed to better understand the needs and behaviour of this spider, and whether it occurs more widely on Dartmoor than is currently known.

 A money spider